Sustainability

 DX/IT Human Resource Development Program promotes All Employees as DX Human Resources

-We have formulated and are operating a Succession Plan to identify and develop human resources for the next generation of leaders.
+Sapporo Breweries has formulated and is operating a Succession Plan to identify and develop human resources for the next generation of leaders.

-We strive to develop them by dispatching approximately 40 people each year to management development programs and giving them opportunities for experience based on stretch assignments.
-Once every half year, we hold a management meeting to confirm progress and review the training plan.
+The company strives to develop them by dispatching approximately 40 people each year to management development programs and giving them opportunities for experience based on stretch assignments.
+Once every half year, a management meeting is held to confirm progress and review the training plan.

 New entry-level employee training with the “tutor program”